yolo3301/Mars/Preist/Category.md

 + [L227](https://leetcode.com/problems/basic-calculator-ii) -- use deque will be easier
 + [L402](https://leetcode.com/problems/remove-k-digits/) -- a lot of corner cases
 + [L316](https://leetcode.com/problems/remove-duplicate-letters/) -- when meet a smaller number, remove bigger removables
++ [L85](https://leetcode.com/problems/maximal-rectangle) -- need to use the stack in the right way

 # HashMap
 + [L128](https://leetcode.com/problems/longest-consecutive-sequence) -- use of hash map, extend edges